If you like taking paid surveys, there’s a good chance you’re also interested in participating in product testing from home.

 By becoming a participant, you can find out about new products before they are fully released, and to test out products without having to buy them first.

-The compensation offered per product test will vary, but 95% of the time, you will get to keep the product itself.
+The compensation offered for product testing jobs will vary, but 95% of the time, you will get to keep the product itself.
 Sometimes the product alone will be your compensation for your participation, and at other times, you may receive an additional reward such as cash, gift certificates, etc. in addition to the product you tested.

 Getting Paid for Product Testing